theultimate1/twitter-fire-scraper/Documents/spring-break-tasks/README.md

 3. Make extended scraping unit-tests that verify the scraper's ability to search large amounts of tweets. (due 03/31)

+4. Add a `scrape_and_save(...)` method to the `Scraper` class that allows you to both scrape terms/accounts and then save them to a MongoDB database.

+    This functionality should then be added to the web API.

+    This is to make scraping and saving to the MongoDB database via the web API simple.

 Some notes: